Anointed Metatron and Mediator

 Who has ever spoken with YHVH?

-According to the Torah, Mosheh was the only human being who had ever spoken with the Creator face to face and mouth to mouth, as He Himself said,
+According to the Torah, Mosheh was the only human being who had ever spoken with the Creator face to face and mouth to mouth.
+In the words of the Eternal,

 I speak with him mouth to mouth, and plainly, and not in riddles.
 And he sees the similitude of Yehovah.
 (Num 12:8) (see also Deu 34:10)

 It is the object of this work to seek the answers to these questions.
-This work has also a second object, namely, to explain well-known concept in Judaism of the Messenger of the Face, characterized by the sages as the Anointed Metatron, but virtually unknown in the Christianity, and even foreign to this religion.
+This work has also a second object, namely, to explain well-known concept in Judaism of the Messenger of the Face, characterized by the sages as the Anointed Metatron, but virtually unknown and even foreign in the Christianity.

-In fact, it was the apostle who testified to the truth that the same one who spoke to the fathers at Sinai and through whom the Torah was given is the one who has ever seen the Eternal.
+In fact, it was the apostle who testified to the truth that the same one who spoke to the fathers at Sinai and through whom the Torah was given (Acts 7:35-39) is the one who has ever seen the Eternal.
+So, who was the one with whom Mosheh spoke face to face and mouth to mouth, and who is the one who has ever seen the Father?
+We read further,

 And to Mosheh He said, “Come up to Yehovah, you and Aharon, Nadav and Avihu, and seventy of the elders of Israel, and you shall bow yourselves from a distance.
 (Exo 24:1)

-In the immediate textual context, the one who said to Mosheh to come up to YHVH is the one who revealed himself to the people at the mountain and gave the Covenant and the supplementary laws in Exodus 20-23.
-And in the beginning of Chapter 24, he said to Mosheh, “Come up to Yehovah”; the Torah is very precise in its wording.
+In the immediate textual context, it is evident that the one who said to Mosheh to come up to the Eternal was the one who revealed himself to the people at the mountain and gave the Covenant and the supplementary laws in Exodus 20-23.
+And in the beginning of Chapter 24, he said to Mosheh, “Come up to Yehovah”; the Torah is very precise in its wording, and so will we be in our reading.
+This raises the inevitable question: Who is speaking here?
+Who said to Mosheh “Come up to the Eternal”?

 The glorious Revelation at the mountain